rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables or disables the symbology for Webcode barcodes.
+Enables or disables the symbology for Webcode barcodes.
 If your application does not expect to scan this symbology you should disable it to improve scanning performance.
-Deprecated in Android 4.1 (Jelly Bean).</p>
+Deprecated in Android 4.1 (Jelly Bean).
 ####Access